Rudra-G-23/Project-with-Ai/Typing-Game/PROMPT.md

 23. Place the "Restart" and "Quit" buttons in one row.
 24. All letter boxes should be very light blue.
 25. Mention "By Rudra" below the typing game on the starting window.
-26. Add "Made By Rudra" on the game over window.
+26. Add "Made By Rudra" on the game over the window.
 27. Provide more comments in the code for better understanding by the coder.

-Thank You for time by Rudra
+Thank You for your time By Rudra